This guide has everything you need to know about color schemes.

 A red logo will convey the idea that your brand is powerful and full of energy.
 It is a great choice for restaurants, among others.
 Examples of brands with a red logo: Netflix, Lego, Kellogg’s, etc.

 Yellow is a friendly color that is usually associated with happiness, energy, positivity, and optimism.
 It is a youthful color too.
 But it can cause eye strain unless you use the right shade.

 A yellow logo can be used to grab others’ attention.
 Examples of brands with a yellow logo are Cheerios, Nikon, Hertz, Post-it, Denny’s, Forever 21, etc.

-Purple is a color that tends to be identified as a wealth, luxury, sophisticated, and high-quality color.
+Purple is a color that tends to be identified as a wealthy, luxurious, sophisticated, and high-quality color.
 It is also associated with magic, mystery, fantasy, imagination, among many other things.